New fatigue risk management rules for operators and pilots

 Q. My company is thinking about applying for an FRMS.
 What is involved?

 Under CAO 48.1 Instrument 2013, any operator can consider using an FRMS (Appendix 7).
 However, the development and ongoing maintenance of an FRMS requires significant resources.
 CASA supports the use of a phased development and implementation of an FRMS, involving CASA milestone checks along the way.
 As part of this phased approach there is a trial period, after which final approval must be obtained.
-Refer to the What steps do I take? page for more detailed information.
+Operators seeking FRMS approval to continue existing operations on a ‘like for like’ basis under CAO 48.1 will not be charged for application or approval fees.
+More information on how much it costs to implement an FRMS is below.

 Q. I need rosters that provide for more duty hours than those under the proposed prescriptive limits.
 Can I get more hours using an FRMS?